Management (MT)

 Quarter Credit Hours: 6 | Prerequisite: MT219 or Department Chair approval

 This course focuses on the management of an organization's personal selling function.
 Recruiting, developing, motivating, and retaining a talented sales force are essential to an enterprise's ability to compete.
-Through readings and other educational activities, you will learn the tactical issues and strategies for developing the sales force into an effective sales team, the fundamentals of strategic planning, the customer relationship aspects of personal selling, and how to evaluate and control personal selling activities.
+Through readings and assigned activities, you will learn the tactical issues and strategies for developing the sales force into an effective sales team, the fundamentals of strategic sales planning, the customer relationship aspects of selling, and how to evaluate and control personal selling activities.

 Quarter Credit Hours: 6 | Prerequisite: MT219 or Department Chair approval